artsy/quantum/README.md

 ## Contributing

-Add new experiments under [/src](src/), following the existing folder naming conventions.
+Add new experiments under [/src](src/).
+Follow the existing folder naming conventions.

 No need to compile Typescript source files, just run them directly with `tsx` as